Volkswagen Caddy: Other versions

+Safety

 Fourth generation (Typ SB; 2020)

 The fourth-generation Caddy was unveiled in February 2020.
 For the first time, it is based on the Volkswagen MQB platform.
 The switch to MQB has enabled VW to offer new tech to the Caddy lineup, including Travel Assist, the new oncoming vehicle braking when turning function, connected infotainment systems and digitalized controls.
 VW is offering the estate and MPV in Kombi, Caddy, Life, Move, and Style trim levels, while the delivery van will be offered in multiple trim levels; for each variant, "Maxi" is appended to the name to designate the long-wheelbase variant.
 It went on sale in November 2020.

 The design team responsible for the Typ SB was led by Albert Kirzinger.
 Overall length and width have increased by 92 and 62 mm, respectively, while height has decreased by 5 mm compared to the Typ 2K.

 Models

 The Caddy is available in a light commercial vehicle (LCV) variant with two seats (Caddy Cargo) or a multi-purpose vehicle (MPV) with five or seven seats (Caddy/Caddy Life).
 There is also a five-seat model prepared for camping, with a slide-out kitchenette in lieu of the third seating row of the MPV (Caddy California).
 All versions are available with regular or extended wheelbase (Maxi).

 The Caddy Cargo Typ SB is now able to accommodate a EUR-pallet; the opening at the rear hatch was widened to 1234 mm and the interior width between the wheel arches was increased to 1230 mm.
 With sliding side doors that are 846 mm, 145 mm wider than the standard Caddy Cargo, the Caddy Cargo Maxi is able to accommodate a second EUR-pallet loaded cross-wise in the cargo area.
 Maximum cargo width is 1613 mm for both variants, interior height is 1272–1274 mm, and the loading lengths are 1797 and 2150 mm, for the standard and Maxi, respectively, making the cargo volumes 3.1 and 3.7 m3.

+In July 2022, the Volkswagen Caddy received a CNG-powered TGI variant and the Dark Label special edition.

+Ford Tourneo Connect

 In 2021, the Ford Tourneo Connect was announced as a rebadged Caddy, the first model developed under the Ford-Volkswagen partnership.
 Prior Ford MPVs in this size class have been based on the Ford Transit Connect.
 The Tourneo Connect shares the Volkswagen Caddy's engine lineup, with the EA288-evo rebranded to EcoBlue and the EA211-evo rebranded to EcoBoost.
-Deliveries are scheduled to commence in Spring 2022.
+The first deliveries started in the spring of 2022.

+The Active trim level features a crossover-inspired look with plastic cladding, aluminum-style skid plates and unique 17-inch wheels.